-- Professional Skills (HPHY 611, 612, 613) [1 credit each] - System Physiology (HPHY 621, 622, 623) [4 credits each] - Students must earn 8 graduate credits in statistical analysis (e.g., EDUC 614 & 640) covering the following topics: descriptive statistics, logic of hypothesis testing, elementary inferential statistics, confidence intervals, and introduce one-way analysis of variance, post hoc comparisons, a priori contrasts, within-subjects and between subjects effects, 2-way and higher order designs, and interactions.
+- Professional Skills (HPHY 611, 612, 613) [1 credit each] - System Physiology (HPHY 621, 622, 623) [4 credits each] - Students must complete two courses in statistical analysis (e.g., EDUC 614 & 640) covering the following topics: descriptive statistics, logic of hypothesis testing, elementary inferential statistics, confidence intervals, and introduce one-way analysis of variance, post hoc comparisons, a priori contrasts, within-subjects and between subjects effects, 2-way and higher order designs, and interactions. - Thesis (HPHY 503) [minimum of 9 credits] if choosing the Thesis option for the MS degree; or Research (HPHY 601) [minimum of 9 credits] if choosing the Project option for the MS degree.
+See below for more detailed description of these options.